 “Where do I start when rebuilding my wardrobe?”
 “How do I know what to keep or add?”
 Your questions help me to focus on the subjects in which you are most interested.
-It took me years to fine-tune my closet, so I will share with you the tips I wish I had always followed.
+It took me years to fine-tune my closet, so I will share the tips I wish I had always known.

 3. Your wardrobe should match your lifestyle.
 Think about events that cause you to stand in front of your closet in despair because you have nothing to wear.
 Make it your priority to fill that gap when you shop again.

 Arrange the pieces you keep by color, category, and length.
-When you stand back and look at what remains, you will see clearly what your style is and where you need to fill in some missing elements.
+When you stand back and look at what remains, you will see your style and where you need to fill in some missing elements.

-In today’s photos, I am wearing the three-quarter sleeve top and the straight leg black pants from my shopping site here.
 We were in the middle of a day-long photo shoot when we got the call to pick up the cases of fruit we had ordered to help out the High School Band.
-All I had to do was throw on a Levi’s jean jacket and put on my sparkly brogues by Louise et Cie, grab my basic chain bag (here with an accent scarf here and I was ready to go in two minutes.
+All I had to do was throw on a jean jacket and put on my sparkly brogues by Louise et Cie, grab my basic chain bag, and I was ready to go in two minutes.
 Life should always be this easy!